The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 This agreement sets expectations and protects everyone involved.

+Legal disclaimer: this content is for educational purposes only and is not legal advice.
 If you need legal guidance regarding contracts or agency relationships, consult a qualified real estate attorney.

 Bottom Line

-Reaching out to a REALTOR® doesn’t mean you’re buying tomorrow.
+Reaching out to a Realtor® doesn't mean you're buying tomorrow.

-There’s no such thing as a silly question.
+There's no such thing as a silly question.
+Ask early.
+Prepare first.
+Tour when you're actually ready.

 James McGrew Jr